towolf/towolf.github.com/docs/PsychOpenGL/moglmorpher.markdown

 Context switching is not free\!
 It comes at a modest cost in terms of computation time spent if you have GPU based morphing enabled.
-It can consume significant time if you use software only morphing with models of non\-trivial size.
+It can consume significant time if you use software only morphing with models of non-trivial size.

 Use of these functions is optional.
 If you don't use them to create your own contexts, [moglmorpher](/docs/moglmorpher) will create a single default context and use that.
-This ensures backwards compatibility to old scripts and single\-context scripts.
+This ensures backwards compatibility to old scripts and single-context scripts.

 # The following functions allow context management:

 context = [moglmorpher](/docs/moglmorpher)\('createContext' \[, windowPtr\]\);
-\-\- Create a new morphing context, attached to onscreen window 'windowPtr'
+-- Create a new morphing context, attached to onscreen window 'windowPtr'
-\- or the default window if 'windowPtr' is omitted.
+- or the default window if 'windowPtr' is omitted.
 Return it in 'context'.
 If you want to setup and then use the 'context', you will need to call 'setContext'.

 oldcontext = [moglmorpher](/docs/moglmorpher)\('setContext', context\);
-\-\- Set 'context' as the new morph context, return the previously set current context optionally in 'oldcontext'.
+-- Set 'context' as the new morph context, return the previously set current context optionally in 'oldcontext'.
 All other [moglmorpher](/docs/moglmorpher)\(\) commands always operate on the current morph context until you change the morphcontext to a new current morph context with this 'setContext'